LaunchPlatform/beanhub-beancount-cookiecutter/{{ cookiecutter.project_slug }}/README.md

 TODO:

 Then click "Upload file" and choose the CSV file you just downloaded then upload.
+After that, you will be asked to review the uploaded file.
+Press the "Import" button, and here you go!

+TODO:

+You just imported more transactions from the bank account CSV file with a few clicks!
 Please read our blog article to learn more about it.